Djay8400/professional-readme-generator-david-jay/README.md

 djay8400@gmail.com

 Instructions on how to reach me:
-If you have any questions about the app, please feel free to contact me through the email address provide.
+If you have any questions about the app, please feel free to contact me through the email address provided.